Windows Defender vs. CrowdStrike Falcon: Enterprise Endpoint Protection Compared

 Why This Comparison Matters Now

-Two years ago, this comparison had a clearer answer: CrowdStrike was significantly ahead.
-In 2025, Microsoft Defender for Endpoint Plan 2 has closed the gap substantially, particularly in detection engineering and integration with the Microsoft security stack.
+Two years ago, this comparison often had a clearer answer for larger security teams.
+In 2025, Microsoft Defender for Endpoint Plan 2 is a stronger option than many admins remember, particularly for organisations already invested in Microsoft 365 E5, Intune, Sentinel, and Defender XDR.
 The answer is now more nuanced.

 Detection and Prevention

 Microsoft Defender for Endpoint Plan 2 uses a combination of cloud-delivered protection, behavioural analysis, and attack surface reduction rules.
-In recent independent evaluations (MITRE ATT&CK Evaluations), MDE has performed consistently well across technique coverage.
+Independent evaluations such as MITRE ATT&CK Evaluations are useful reference points, but they should not replace testing against your own operating model.

 Verdict on detection: CrowdStrike leads on novel technique detection and threat intelligence depth.
 MDE is competitive on coverage and has the advantage of native OS integration (Windows kernel visibility without an additional driver stack).